Last Updated 2014-02-25

 The central activities and missions of a university rest upon the fundamental assumption that all members of the university community conduct themselves in accordance with a strict adherence to academic and scholarly integrity.
 As a graduate student and member of the university community, you are expected to display the highest standards of academic and personal integrity.

-Starting Fall 2011, all students newly admitted to doctoral programs must complete Academic Integrity Training prior to the student's advancement to candidacy.
+All students newly admitted to doctoral programs must complete Academic Integrity Training prior to the student's advancement to candidacy.
 You are only required to complete the online CITI Responsible Conduct of Research Training, as your doctoral program is approved for exemption from the Ethics/Responsible Conduct of Research workshop requirement.
 However, you are encouraged to attend the ethics workshops, which are offered at no cost to graduate students.

 Here are some resources to help you better understand your responsibilities: